Explanation: Explanations vs. arguments

 The difference between explanations and arguments reflects a difference in the kind of question that arises.
 In the case of arguments, we start from a doubted fact, which we try to support by arguments.
 In the case of explanations, we start with an accepted fact, the question being why is this fact or what caused it.
 The answer here is the explanation.

-For instance, if Fred and Joe address the issue of whether or not Fred's cat has fleas, Joe may state: "Fred, your cat has fleas.
+For instance, if Fred and Joe address the issue of whether Fred's cat has fleas, Joe may state: "Fred, your cat has fleas.
 Observe the cat is scratching right now."
 Joe has made an argument that the cat has fleas.
 However, if Fred and Joe agree on the fact that the cat has fleas, they may further question why this is so and put forth an explanation: "The reason the cat has fleas is that the weather has been damp."
-The difference is that the attempt is not to settle whether or not some claim is true, but to show why it is true.
+The difference is that the attempt is not to settle whether some claim is true, but to show why it is true.
 In this sense, arguments aim to contribute knowledge, whereas explanations aim to contribute understanding.

 While arguments attempt to show that something is, will be, or should be the case, explanations try to show why or how something is or will be.
-If Fred and Joe address the issue of whether or not Fred's cat has fleas, Joe may state: "Fred, your cat has fleas.
+If Fred and Joe address the issue of whether Fred's cat has fleas, Joe may state: "Fred, your cat has fleas.
 Observe the cat is scratching right now."
 Joe has made an argument that the cat has fleas.
 However, if Fred and Joe agree on the fact that the cat has fleas, they may further question why this is so and put forth an explanation: "The reason the cat has fleas is that the weather has been damp."
-The difference is that the attempt is not to settle whether or not some claim is true, but to show why it is true.
+The difference is that the attempt is not to settle whether some claim, proposition, or premise is true, but to show why it is true.

 Arguments and explanations largely resemble each other in rhetorical use.
 This is the cause of much difficulty in thinking critically about claims.
 There are several reasons for this difficulty.